Japanese-Inspired Cabbage fritters with Sesame Dipping Sauce

 - Shred the cabbage and set aside.

-- In a bowl, add the flour, ginger powder and salt.
+- Add the flour, ground ginger and salt to a bowl.
 Make a well in the centre and pour in the ice cold water.
 Whisk until combined.

 - Add the shredded cabbage into the batter and mix well.

 - Place a large frying pan over medium-high heat.
-Add a generous dollop of vegetable oil.
-When the oil is hot, cook little pancakes until golden brown on both sides in batches.
+Add a big glug of vegetable oil.
+When the oil is hot, cook little pancakes in batches until they're golden brown on both sides.

 - Combine all the dipping sauce ingredients together and serve alongside the cabbage pancakes.